British Wreck Commissioner's inquiry into the sinking of the Titanic: Reactions

 The report was well received by the British press.
 The Daily Telegraph commented that although "technically speaking, the report is not the last word, but in practice it would probably be treated as if it were."
 The Daily Mail opined that it was "difficult to suppose that any court which had to inquire into the responsibility of the owners of the ship would disregard the expression of opinion of Lord Mersey and those who sat with him ...
 The report having, in effect, acquitted them of all blame, it is not likely that any attempt will be made hereafter to establish the contrary."

 Others were more critical.
 In his memoirs, Charles Lightoller pointed out the inquiry's conflict of interest: "A washing of dirty linen would help no one.
 The Board of Trade had passed that ship as in all respects fit for the sea ...
 Now the Board of Trade was holding an inquiry into the loss of that ship – hence the whitewash brush."
 Titanic historian Donald Lynch notes the consequences: "Apart from protecting itself, the [Board of Trade] had no interest in seeing the White Star Line found negligent.
 Any damage to White Star's reputation or balance sheet would be bad for British shipping – and there was considerable potential for both.
 Negligence on the part of the shipping company might pave the way for millions of dollars in damage claims and lawsuits that would tie up the courts for years, possibly break the White Star Line, and result in the loss of much of Britain's lucrative shipping traffic to the Germans and the French."

 Stephanie Barczewski notes the contrast between the approaches taken by the American and British inquiries.
 The British inquiry was much more technical, "the more learned and erudite of the two", while the American inquiry's report was a reflection of a comparatively poorly managed inquiry that had frequently allowed itself to get sidetracked.
 However, the American report took a much more robust stance on the failures that had led to the disaster.
-As Barczewski puts it, it "bristles with criticisms of established seafaring traditions and of the conduct of the Titanics builders, owners, officers and crew", and conveys "righteous indignation" and a "passion to right the wrongs" done to the victims of the disaster and to prevent any recurrence.
 The authors of the two reports took markedly different interpretations of how the disaster had come about.
-The American report castigated the arrogance and complacency that had led to the disaster and held Captain Smith, the shipping industry and the Board of Trade culpable for their failures.
+The American report castigated the complacency that had led to the disaster and held Captain Smith, the shipping industry and the Board of Trade culpable for their failures.
 The British report emphasized that "the importance of this Enquiry has to do with the future.
 No Enquiry can repair the past."